Uberaba: Paleontology

-Replica of a species of titanosaur next to the Dinosaur Museum in Peirópolis.
+Replica of a titanosaur in Peirópolis.

 Uberaba is recognized for housing a significant paleontological site in Brazil, boasting fossil records dating back approximately 80 to 66 million years, from the Late Cretaceous period.

 The first paleontological discoveries in the territory were made by chance in 1945 when workers in the rural district of Peirópolis accidentally came across well-preserved fossils.
 Subsequently, paleontologist Llewellyn Ivor Price, associated with the National Department of Mineral Production (DNPM), conducted extensive scientific research in the region from 1947 until 1974, with Peirosaurus being one of Price's early findings in the area of the Serra da Galga Formation.
 The specimens collected during this period were later transferred to the Museum of Earth Sciences in Rio de Janeiro.

 In 1991, it was established in Peirópolis, the Paleontological Research Center Llewellyn Ivor Price, locally known as the Centro de Pesquisas Paleontológicas Llewellyn Ivor Price.
 Currently, the research center collaborates with various national and international research institutions, and serves as a hub for paleontology in Brazil, focusing on understanding the fossil fauna and environments of the Late Cretaceous in the region, maintaining its own technical team for fossil preservation.
 As an integral part of the Research Center, The Dinosaur Museum aims to disseminate paleontological knowledge to the general public through interactive and educational exhibitions.
 The museum attracts an average of 100,000 visitors annually.

-In 2022, a geological survey identified 31 geosites and sites in Uberaba.
+A geological survey conducted in 2022 identified 31 geosites and points of interest in Uberaba.
 Across the territory, over 10,000 prehistoric animal fossils have been documented, which includes sauropods, theropods, and velociraptors, along with various other specimens such as fishes, frogs, crocodyliforms, turtles, birds, mammals, mollusks, and the presence of trace fossils.
 Among the most notable discoveries is the Uberabatitan, unearthed in 2004.